galvarado/CircleCI-Packer-ZeroDowntimeUpdates-AWS/README.md

 # CircleCI-Packer-ZeroDowntimeUpdates-AWS
- Zero downtime updates of EC2 instance AWS with CircleCI and Packer
+ Zero downtime updates of EC2 instances with CircleCI and Packer